 Big and small investors all over the country use it.

-It has become an even bigger topic over the last couple years.
-As real estate prices soar around the country, people are looking to take some profits off the table and reallocate them with as little tax burden as possible.
+It has become an even bigger topic over the last couple years as real estate prices have soared around the country, people are looking to take some profits off the table and reallocate them with as little tax burden as possible.

 But, what is a 1031 exchange?
 How does it work?
 What are the rules around it?
 What are some strategies to use with it?